Jeremy Pena Player Props: Astros vs. White Sox

-After going 1-for-4 in his last game, Jeremy Pena and the Houston Astros face the Chicago White Sox (who will hand the ball to Lance Lynn) at 8:10 PM ET on Friday.
+After going 1-for-3 in his last game, Jeremy Pena and the Houston Astros take on the Chicago White Sox (who will hand the ball to Lucas Giolito) at 2:10 PM ET on Saturday.

 Jeremy Pena Game Info & Props vs. the White Sox